gazebosim/gz-sensors/tutorials/thermal_camera.md

 Taking a look at the [SDF file](https://github.com/gazebosim/gz-sim/blob/e647570f25f962d63af75cf669ff72731d57bd5e/examples/worlds/thermal_camera.sdf) for this example shows that the box was assigned a temperature of 285 Kelvin.

-If we take a look at the Rescue Randy and Samsung J8 [fuel models](https://app.gazebosim.org/dashboard), we see that they have the following temperature range (the SDF file we are using with these models has an [ambient temperature of 300 Kelvin](https://github.com/gazebosim/gz-sim/blob/e647570f25f962d63af75cf669ff72731d57bd5e/examples/worlds/thermal_camera.sdf#L135-L144)):
+If we take a look at the [Rescue Randy](https://app.gazebosim.org/OpenRobotics/fuel/models/Rescue%20Randy) and [Samsung J8](https://app.gazebosim.org/OpenRobotics/fuel/models/Samsung%20J8%20Black) Fuel models, we see that they have the following temperature range (the SDF file we are using with these models has an [ambient temperature of 300 Kelvin](https://github.com/gazebosim/gz-sim/blob/e647570f25f962d63af75cf669ff72731d57bd5e/examples/worlds/thermal_camera.sdf#L135-L144)):
 * Rescue Randy: 300 Kelvin to 310 Kelvin
 * Samsung J8: 298.75 Kelvin to 300 Kelvin